 Members can also fish in the 20+ acre pond on the property or take a short drive to fish the nearby Colorado River or Blue River.
 The stretch of the Blue River between Kremmling and Dillon, and the stretch of the Colorado River between US 40 bridge and the confluence with the Williams Fork are both designated as Gold Medal waters.

-Grand River Ranch is located in the heart of Colorado ski country.
+Skiing: Grand River Ranch is located in the heart of Colorado ski country.
 Members have access to numerous ski areas only an hour away, including Winter Park, Steamboat, Breckenridge, and Keystone.
+The property is also only 75 minutes from Vail and Beaver Creek.

-The property backs up to extensive BLM ground.
+Incredible big game hunting can be found on the property and the surrounding BLM ground.
 There are four hunting units within this section of BLM ground including 37, 27, 15, and 361.
 All four sections provide incredible elk hunting with trophy elk being harvested annually.

 The property has well maintained trails and roads for numerous recreational endeavors including hiking, mountain biking, four wheeling, and horseback riding.
 During the winter months, the terrain also lends itself to incredible snowmobiling and skiing.